Fluctuations of dynamical observables in linear diffusions with time delay: a Riccati-based approach

-which satisfies $\lim_{n\to \infty} \sin_n(x)=\sin(x)$.
-As a consequence, $f^+(\lambda)$ is simply expressed in terms of the spectral density $\vert \chi_n(\omega)\vert ^2$.
-This shows the connection between the Riccati formalism and the results in the mathematical literature~\cite{BD1997,BGR1997,GRZ1999,ZS2023} for the SCGF of stationary Gaussian processes\footnote{These results concern quadratic observables instead of linear currents but one can easily adapt the present derivation to such observables and obtain an integral representation of the SCGF similar to one given in the first line of Eq. (\ref{Eqmu2}).}.
+by using Eq. (\ref{Eqchar}).
+Therefore, $f^+(\lambda)$ can be simply expressed in terms of the spectral density $\vert \chi_n(\omega)\vert ^2$.
+This shows the connection between the Riccati formalism and the results in the mathematical literature~\cite{BD1997,BGR1997,GRZ1999,ZS2023} for the SCGF of stationary Gaussian processes\footnote{These results concern quadratic observables instead of linear currents, but one can easily adapt the present derivation to such observables and obtain an integral representation of the SCGF similar to one given in the first line of Eq. (\ref{Eqmu2}).}.

 A plot of $f^+(\lambda)$ vs $\lambda$ for $\tau=1$ and $\tau=3$ is shown in Fig. \ref{Figfplus}(a).
 This illustrates two important properties of the function: